wsamuelsson/atg-interview/README.md

 * The favourite horse is the one with the lowest V-odds,

 * Don't be afraid to ask questions if you need any assistance.

+ ## Solution:

+ ### $python3 output_winner_stats.py
+ Output a dataframe containing the three most recent games, with the top three horses with name and V-odds, favorite's final position, and if they won or not (1 indicates a win, 0 everything else).

+ We also output win-%, median finishing position, and mean finishing poistion for the favourite across all different game types.

+### $python3 output_winner_stats.py --test
+A simple sanity check to see that we are computing the correct statistics.
+Generates a json where the following stats are true:

+% Fav wins 0.2857142857142857
+Median placement 2.0
+Mean placement 2.5714285714285716